Oliviapark113/my_daily_doodle_starter/README.md

 ## Credits

-This is Class activities created by Instructor and I followed along the code to learn MERN react full stack application and I have added delete featuer and responsive feature.
+This is Class activities created by Instructor and I followed along the code to learn MERN react full stack application and I have added delete, edit and update feature and responsive feature.

 ## DEMO